 We will arrive at L’Anse aux Meadows, a UNESCO World Heritage Site and go ashore in our sturdy Zodiacs, landing on the beach, reminiscent of the ancient Norsemen.
 L’Anse aux Meadows is a corruption of the original French L’Anse au Meduse meaning Jellyfish Creek.
 This is where Norseman, Leif Erikson, is thought to have founded “Vinland” in 1000 AD.
 As we explore the reconstructed sod huts and Norse ruins with the site’s archaeologist, we will see evidence that the Vikings discovered North America five hundred years before Columbus arrived.

-Dr. Wilfred Grenfell built one of the first hospitals in Labrador in Battle Harbour in 1893, with one doctor and one nurse on staff.
-Further along the coast we will arrive at Hawkes Harbour in the late afternoon for a visit to an abandoned whaling station built in 1933 and operated by the Newfoundland Whaling Co.
+Dr. Wilfred Grenfell built one of the first hospitals in Labrador in Battle Harbor in 1893, with one doctor and one nurse on staff.
+Further along the coast we will arrive at Hawkes Harbor in the late afternoon for a visit to an abandoned whaling station built in 1933 and operated by the Newfoundland Whaling Co.
 Ltd.

 The ancient rocks of the Canadian Shield cradling the hamlet of Hopedale, population approximately 620, will greet us as we rise this morning.
 After breakfast, we will go ashore by Zodiac visit the Hopedale Moravian Mission – built in 1782 and said to be the oldest building east of Quebec.
 Here we will learn about the influence of the Moravian missionaries on the Inuit people of Northern Labrador.
 We hope to visit the local museum and perhaps buy a carving or two from the local Inuit as we explore the town.